NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/OHIFModeGallery/Readme.md

 Stretch Goals

 Core:
-- [ ] Installing a mode installs required extensions (not versioned).
+- [x] Installing a mode installs required extensions (not versioned).
-- [ ] Augment mode schema to optionally specify semantic versionion for required ohif-extensions.
+- [ ] Augment mode schema to optionally specify semantic version for required ohif-extensions.
-- [ ] Automatically download extensions of correct version when installing modes.
+- [x] Automatically download extensions of correct version when installing modes.
-- [ ] Verify that npm packages fetched by CLI are _actually_ conforming to extensions/modes so we don't just cross our fingers.
+- [ ] WIP Verify that npm packages fetched by CLI are _actually_ conforming to extensions/modes so we don't just cross our fingers.
 - [ ] Error handling for extension conflicts.
 - [ ] Error handling for missing extensions.